 Save the Date:

-October Conference to Look at Challenges of Secure Payment Processing
+November Conference to Look at Challenges of Secure Payment Processing in the Card-Not-Present Environment

-Save the Date: On October 29, 2013, the Secure Remote Payment Council and the Federal Reserve Bank of Atlanta are hosting a joint conference to consider the issues involved in creating a more efficient, secure system.
-The conference, “Securing Remote Payments: The State of the Industry and What to Expect in the Future,” will look at the challenges of user authentication, risk mitigation, liability responsibility, and cost.
+Save the Date: On November 12, 2014, the Secure Remote Payment Council and the Federal Reserve Bank of Atlanta are hosting a joint conference to consider the issues involved in creating a more efficient, secure online payment system.
+The conference, “Securing Remote Payments in the Card-not-Present Environment,” will examine the advancements in risk mitigation solutions for the detection, protection and prevention of fraud, and address new ways to support funds movement in the online environment.

 The conference will bring together industry experts, regulators, policymakers, and law enforcement officials to discuss the state of the industry and consider ways to enhance the security of card-not-present transactions.
-This one-day conference takes place at the Federal Reserve Bank of Atlanta on Tuesday, October 29, from 9 a.m. to 5 p.m., with a reception following.
-Look for more information in the coming weeks, but for now mark your calendar to attend!
+This one-day conference takes place at the Federal Reserve Bank of Atlanta on Wednesday, November 12th from 9 a.m. to 5 p.m., with a reception following.

 Questions or Comments?
 Contact Paul Tomasofsky: